 - 1. Revert the system to the minimum configuration.
 See "Specifications" on page 6 for the minimally required number of processors and DIMMs. - 2.
-Restart the system. - If the system restarts, add each of the removed items one at a time and restart the system each time until the error occurs.
+Restart the system. - If the system restarts, add each of the items that you removed one at a time, restarting the system each time, until the error occurs.
 Replace the item for which the error occurs. - If the system does not restart, suspect the system board.